aloks98/pve-ctgen/README.md

 ### 3. Deployment and Execution

+**⚠️ WARNING: Data Loss Imminent!**

+This application will **permanently destroy any existing Proxmox VMs** that share an ID with an entry in your `config/os_list.json` file.
+This is an intentional feature to ensure a clean slate for template creation. **Ensure you have backups or are certain you want to delete VMs with conflicting IDs before running this tool.**

 1. Copy the entire `bin` directory to your Proxmox VE node.
     ```sh
     scp -r bin/ user@proxmox-host:/root/
     ```

-2. SSH into your Proxmox node, navigate to the directory, and run the executable.
-It is recommended to run as root or with `sudo`.
+2. SSH into your Proxmox node, navigate to the directory, and run the executable. **This application must be run as the `root` user.**
     ```sh
     ssh user@proxmox-host
     cd /root/bin
-    sudo ./generate
+    ./generate
     ```

 The application will then start the process of downloading images and creating the templates.